LearnInstrumentsStrings

 Since the viola is pretty difficult to learn, it can take a beginner anywhere between 3 to 5 years to start playing the viola decently and about 10 years to play fluently.

-6. The Viola Has a Unique Pitch
+6. The Viola Has A Unique Pitch

+The viola has a remarkable pitch that makes it stand out among other instruments.
 Its pitch is higher than a cello (about one whole octave higher), so it doesn’t create the mournful effect of cellos.

-Yet, its pitch is a bit lower than a violin (one fifth below) with a mellower and earthier tone, which is why many people regard it as a middle ground between the two to achieve harmony.
+Yet its pitch is a bit lower than a violin (one-fifth below) with a mellower and earthier tone, which is why many people regard it as a middle ground between the two to achieve harmony.

-7. They Can be a Bit Pricey
+7. They Can Be A Bit Pricey

 Like other string instruments of the violin family, buying one can be relatively more expensive than other instruments.
+This is because violas require years of craftsmanship and experience to perfect the manufacturing process.

+Yet you should know that this is the entry-level range of violas.
+The most expensive one in the world was sold for $45 million!
 This viola was made by Stradivarius MacDonaldone, who is one of the best master luthiers in history.

-9. Many Famous Musicians Played the Viola
+9. Many Famous Musicians Played The Viola

 Niccolò Paganini

-While the Viola isn’t as popular as its stringed cousins, many famous composers of the last few centuries have played it.
+While the viola isn’t as popular as its stringed cousins, many famous composers of the last few centuries have played it.
+This includes many names, such as Beethoven, Mozart, Bach, Paganini, Dvorak, and Mendelssohn.

 In addition to classic composers, there are a number of famous viola players too such as Niccolò Paganini and even Jimi Hendrix, who started his career in music playing the viola.

-10. The Player Goes by Many Names
+10. A Viola Player Goes By Many Names

 A lot of music players have distinct names that are agreed upon within the musical community, such as guitarist, pianist, drummer, saxophonist, etc.

-Yet, there are others who succumb to the frustration and call them “viola players” to avoid offending any of the two sides of the argument!
+For instance, some people might call them “violists,” while others call them “violaists.”
+Yet there are others who succumb to the frustration and call them “viola players” to avoid offending any of the two sides of the argument!

-11. The Viola is Always a Part of Large Ensembles
+11. The Viola Is Always A Part Of Large Ensembles

-In fact, the viola is regarded as a vital member of large chamber classical music ensembles as well as string quartets to this day.
+The fact that the viola isn’t as popular as the violin doesn’t make it any less important.
+In fact, the viola is regarded as a vital member of large chamber classical music ensembles and string quartets to this day.

-In March 2011, the world record for the biggest viola ensemble was achieved in Porto, Portugal by The Viola Association of Portugal at the Sala Suggia concert hall of the House of Music (Casa de Musica).
+In March 2011, the world record for the biggest viola ensemble was achieved in Porto, Portugal, by The Viola Association of Portugal at the Sala Suggia concert hall of the House of Music (Casa de Musica).

-The ensemble consisted of 321 players and played Jean-Loup Lecomte’s “Bratchy Mambo” and Tchaikovsky’s “Dance of the Mirlitons”.
+The ensemble consisted of 321 players and played Jean-Loup Lecomte’s “Bratchy Mambo” and Tchaikovsky’s “Dance of the Mirlitons.”

 On the other hand, the largest viola caipira ensemble was achieved in October 2017 by a Brazilian group, which included 661 viola players.